 If you’re planning on working full-time from home, know that average salaries run around $40k per year.
 Being a freelance bookkeeper, however, will help you earn more as you get to set your own rates.

-Another one for all your number-lovers out there – becoming an actuary blends in your love for math and your attention to details.
+Another one for all you number-lovers out there—becoming an actuary combines your love for math and your attention to details.

-What makes being an actuary a great job for introverts is:
+The following makes being an actuary a great job for introverts:

 - You can easily make up to $100K/year

 7. Data Analyst